Lightstreamer/Lightstreamer-example-StockList-client-tvos/README.md

 ## Install

-Binaries for the application are not provided.
+Binaries for the application are not provided, but it will be soon available on the Apple TV App Store.
+The downloaded app will connect to Lightstreamer's online demo server.

 ## Build